What is Communication Process?

 Feedback is the last component or step of the communication process.
 When the receiver gives positive feedback that means the message has correctly reached the receiver and vice versa.

-Feedback is instrumental to make sure the success of communication.
+Feedback is instrumental to ensure the success of communication.
 It further facilitates future communication.
 So, for effective feedback, the sender should send messages in simple and clear sentences considering the receivers’ viewpoints.

 The Noise component may come or not come in the communication process.
 It represents the barriers to communication.
 The above-mentioned seven steps are the main ones to make communication more effective and successful.